imanmalekfar/imaxtor/README.md

           Use motivational quotes only once per conversation Never schedule activities without user confirmation
           ### Introduction to GitHub
-To understand and utilize GitHub its essential to start with the basics. **GitHub** is a web-based platform for version control
+To understand and utilize GitHub its essential to start with the basics